MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/move-and-migration/Test-MigrationServerAvailability.md

 ```

 ### -Credentials
 The Credentials parameter specifies the logon credentials for an account that can access mailboxes on the target server.
-Specify the username in the domain\\username format or the user principal name (UPN) (user@example.com) format.
+Specify the username in the domain\username format or the user principal name (UPN) format  (user@example.com).

 This parameter requires you to create a credentials object by using the Get-Credential cmdlet.
 For more information, see Get-Credential (https://go.microsoft.com/fwlink/p/?linkId=142122).